Veo and Wearth are now Ziracle. Same mission, better platform. See what's new

 What’s the single most impactful zero waste swap I can make?

 Switching from conventional spray cleaners to concentrated, refillable alternatives.
 Cleaning products cycle through the average household faster than almost any other packaged category, and a refillable bottle with concentrate tablets removes most of the single-use plastic from the under-sink cupboard.
-Which?’s 2023 testing found concentrated formats use substantially less plastic and far less water than ready-mixed sprays.
+Which?’s testing found concentrated formats use substantially less plastic and far less water than ready-mixed sprays, and that refillable formats are typically cheaper per ml than their original counterparts.

 Do I have to switch everything at once?